Joe-McCann/cs-241-hugo-notes/content/authors/admin/_index.md

 Welcome to the blog / course notes website written by me.
 In order to get to the pages and material, select the Material header which will bring you to a collection of pages providing tutorials on each topic.

-I am currently working as a Product Analyst for American Express, having previously been a Software Engineer for American Express that specialized in Machine Learning Operations.
-Once a week during the Spring and Fall I teach a night class at NJIT, currently CS 241 Discrete Mathematics.
+I am currently working as a Java Systems Engineer American Express, having previously been a Software Engineer for American Express that specialized in Machine Learning Operations as well as a Product Analyst working in New Product Development.
+Once a week during the Spring and Fall I teach a night class at NJIT, currently CS 356 Intro to Computer Networking.